Affiliate links on Android Authority may earn us a commission. Learn more.

 PCs moved to 64-bit well before smartphones, but it wasn’t Intel that coined the modern x86-64 architecture (also known as x64).
 That accolade belongs to AMD’s announcement from 1999, which retrofitted Intel’s existing x86 architecture.
 Intel’s alternative IA64 Itanium architecture dropped by the wayside.

 Arm introduced its ARMv8 64-bit architecture in 2011.
 Rather than extend its 32-bit instruction set, Arm offers a clean 64-bit implementation.
 To accomplish this, the ARMv8 architecture uses two execution states, AArch32 and AArch64.
 As the names imply, one is for running 32-bit code and one for 64-bit.
 The beauty of the ARM design is the processor can seamlessly swap from one mode to the other during its normal execution.
 This means that the decoder for the 64-bit instructions is a new design that doesn’t need to maintain compatibility with the 32-bit era, yet the processor as a whole remains backwardly compatible.
-However, Arm has indicated that future ARMv9 Cortex-A processors will be 64-bit only by 2023, cutting off support for old 32-bit applications and operating systems on these next-gen CPUs.
-In fact, 2021’s small Cortex-A510 and powerhouse Cortex-X2 CPUs are already 64-bit only.
+However, Arm’s latest ARMv9 Cortex-A processors are now 64-bit only, cutting off support for old 32-bit applications and operating systems on these next-gen CPUs.
+Moreover, Google also disabled support for 32-bit apps in the firmware of the Pixel 7.

 Arm’s Heterogeneous Compute won over mobile

 The architectural differences discussed above partly explain the current successes and issues faced by the two chip behemoths.
 Arm’s low power approach is perfectly suited to the sub-5W Thermal Design Power (TDP) requirements of mobile, yet performance scales up to match Intel’s laptop chips too.
 See Apple’s M1 series of Arm-based processors that are providing serious competition in the PC space.
-Meanwhile, Intel’s 100W TDP typical Core i7 and i9, along with rival chipsets from AMD, win big in servers and high-performance desktops, but historically struggle to scale down below 5W.
+Meanwhile, Intel’s 100W-plus TDP Core i7 and i9 products, along with rival chipsets from AMD Ryzen, win big in servers and high-performance desktops, but historically struggle to scale down below 5W.
 See the dubious Atom lineup.